 Google Drive has been a good option for file storage to date, however the ability to provide support to staff and students using Google Drive is limited.
 The costs associated with long term use of Google Drive is not sustainable for the University under the policy changes made by Google.

 We need to be purposeful about rationalising, modernising and renewing our technology estate and the way we provide services, so that we can continue to grow and improve in a sustainable way.
-We must shrink how much we store in Google Drive dramatically in 2022.
+We must shrink how much we store in Google Drive dramatically.

 What are the file storage and file collaboration options available for current University staff and students?